opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ### Pose Estimation ROS Node

 You can find the pose estimation ROS node python script [here](./scripts/pose_estimation.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [pose estimation tool](../../../../src/opendr/perception/pose_estimation/lightweight_open_pose/lightweight_open_pose_learner.py) whose documentation can be found [here](../../../../docs/reference/lightweight-open-pose.md).
-The node publishes the detected poses in [OpenDR's 2D pose message format](../ros_bridge/msg/OpenDRPose2D.msg).
+The node publishes the detected poses in [OpenDR's 2D pose message format](../ros_bridge/msg/OpenDRPose2D.msg), which saves a list of [OpenDR's keypoint message format](../ros_bridge/msg/OpenDRPose2DKeypoint.msg).

 #### Instructions for basic usage: